rtdip/core/docs/getting-started/installation.md

 ### ODBC
 To use pyodbc or turbodbc python libraries, ensure that the required ODBC driver is installed as per these [instructions](https://docs.microsoft.com/en-us/azure/databricks/integrations/bi/jdbc-odbc-bi#download-the-odbc-driver).

-#### Pyodbc
+=== "Pyodbc"
     If you plan to use pyodbc, Microsoft Visual C++ 14.0 or greater is required.
 Get it from [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

-#### Turbodbc
+=== "Turbodbc"
     To use turbodbc python library, ensure to follow the [Turbodbc Getting Started](https://turbodbc.readthedocs.io/en/latest/pages/getting_started.html) section and ensure that [Boost](https://turbodbc.readthedocs.io/en/latest/pages/getting_started.html) is installed correctly.

+### Spark Connect

+Spark Connect was released in Apache Spark 3.4.0 and enables a decoupled client-server architecture that allows remote connectivity to Spark Clusters.
+RTDIP SDK supports Spark Connect and can be configured using the Spark Connector and providing the Spark Connect connection string required to connect to your Spark Cluster.

+Please ensure that you have followed the [instructions](https://spark.apache.org/docs/latest/spark-connect-overview.html#how-to-use-spark-connect) to enable Spark Connect on your Spark Cluster and that you are using a `pyspark>=3.4.0`.
+If you are connecting to a Databricks Cluster, then you may prefer to install python package `databricks-connect>=13.0.1` instead of `pyspark`.

 ### Java

-If you are planning to use the RTDIP Pipelines in your own environment that leverages [pyspark](https://spark.apache.org/docs/latest/api/python/getting_started/install.html) for a component, Java 8 or later is a [prerequisite](https://spark.apache.org/docs/latest/api/python/getting_started/install.html#dependencies).
+To use RTDIP Pipelines components in your own environment that leverages [pyspark](https://spark.apache.org/docs/latest/api/python/getting_started/install.html) and you do not want to leverage [Spark Connect](#spark-connect), Java 8 or later is a [prerequisite](https://spark.apache.org/docs/latest/api/python/getting_started/install.html#dependencies).
 See below for suggestions to install Java in your development environment.

 === "Conda"
     A fairly simple option is to use the conda **openjdk** package to install Java into your python virtual environment.
 An example of a conda **environment.yml** file to achieve this is below.